 If the instrument is going to be idle for several days, empty the waste bottle before the idle period to prevent excessive bacterial growth in the bottle.

 If the instrument is off longer than one hour, prime the pump and allow the SG well to hydrate for at least one hour before calibrating or analyzing specimens.

+All UA aliquot specimens must be poured off and labeled with the initials of the person doing so and distributed to the appropriate departments.

+Finished urine specimens will go to the Micro Dept. for storage for 3 days.

 LIMITATIONS